alessandrolattao/asqli/docker-entrypoint-initdb.d/README.md

 docker compose down
 ```

-### Option 2: MySQL Only (Run SQLAI Locally)
+### Option 2: MySQL Only (Run ASQLI Locally)

-Start just the MySQL database and connect with local SQLAI:
+Start just the MySQL database and connect with local ASQLI:

 ```bash
 # Start MySQL only